 The digital economy deals with activity carried out using information, communication and digital technologies, during which value added and public goods are created.
 In other words, it uses digitized information, data and knowledge as key means of production.
 Logically, it permeates all sectors of the economy, creating new segments, clusters and even industries.
 This stimulates the transformation of the traditional economy into one that creates, rather than consumes resources [9].
 In practice, it is, first of all, a consumer-oriented economy (economics of demand, sharing and economy of impressions/experience economy [10].
 In addition, these are online stores, Internet banking, instant messengers and other social networks for instant orders, a market for an unlimited selection of goods and services [11].
-The digital economy is too intertwined with the traditional economy: the development and implementation of information and communications more and more affects all sectors of the economy and society.
+The digital economy is too intertwined with the traditional economy: the development and implementation of information and communication technologies and innovations in the field of information and communications more and more affects all sectors of the economy and society.